 Step 4: Put stickers on everything

-Before each move day, we label up every server that’s going to move with it’s name, exact destination and the move window (so A = the 9.30 pm van, B = 10.00 pm etc.).
-That let us spread the work of selecting and moving the servers among a lot of people — just look for the big letter, shut the server down at the keyboard, and pull it out.
+Before each moving day, we labelled up every server that was going to move.
+We included its name, exact destination and the move window (so A = the 9.30 pm van, B = 10.00 pm etc.).
+That let us spread the work of selecting and moving the servers among a lot of people.
+Just look for the big letter, shut the server down at the keyboard, and pull it out.

 As we started the moves, we had a lot of internal systems to update.

-Our rack organiser keeps track of all the servers, racks and cabling inbetween them.
-It only lets us update one server and cable at a time, so earlier in the evening Peter had a lot of clicking to do, updating every server that was going to move.
+Our rack organiser keeps track of all the servers, racks and cabling between them.
+It only lets us update one server and cable at a time, so earlier in the evening, Peter had a lot of clicking to do, updating every server that was going to move.

 There is certainly more automation we could build into our network and rack management, but it’s not the kind of thing we’d throw together for one occasion.
 So that night, there was a lot of clicking, and the job got done.

-The vans lined up in Manchester at 9pm and our Manchester team powered them off and piled them in, 20 or 30 at a time.
+The vans lined up in Manchester at 9pm and our team powered servers off and packed them, 20 or 30 at a time.
 Each van leaves at half-hour intervals and is greeted warmly by the York team, pictured here at midnight:

-[Our data centre has contained “pods” where the cold air is piped up in the middle, and gets blown through into the main space of the DC.
-It’s more efficient because we are using less cold air, but servers won’t stay cool if they’re not sucking in chilled air.]
+[Our data centre has contained “pods” where the cold air is piped up in the middle and gets blown through into the main space of the DC.
+It’s more efficient because we are using less cold air, but servers won’t stay cool if they’re not sucking in the chilled air.]

 So before we could re-rack these servers, the next stage of the production line was to sort them and open up those that needed their fans reversing:

-At the same time our “on-call” sysadmin was watching for alerts; Nathan came into the office for the occasion (usually for this role, he’d be working from home, waiting for texts).
+At the same time our “on-call” sysadmin was watching for alerts; Nat came into the office for the occasion (usually for this role, staff work from home, waiting for texts).

-The alerting system lets them know if a customer has raised an urgent support request, or there is a monitoring failure of a manged client, or various other automated checks.
-Many of these will be expected, and Nathan’s job was to deal with the unexpected, answer the phones, as well as dealing with the usual load or urgent support requests unrelated to the move.
+The alerting system lets them know if a customer has raised an urgent support request, a monitoring failure of a managed client, or various other automated checks.
+Many of these will be expected, and Nat’s job was to deal with the unexpected.
+Answering the phones, as well as dealing with the usual load or urgent support requests unrelated to the move.